 Dr. Paddy Ducklow

-(MA, M.Div., D. Min., R. Psych.)
+(MA, M.Div., D. Min.)

-Psychologist
+Psychologist (Retired 2024)

 paddysquare

-I focus on couple therapy and family therapy but I also work a lot with individuals.
-I am trained in several theoretical systems including a family systems theory, cognitive-behavioural therapy and emotionally focused couple therapy.
-I have been a Psychologist and I have also been a church Pastor (www.CapChurch.ca).
+When practicing, I focused on couples therapy and family therapy, but I also worked a lot with individuals.
+I am trained in several theoretical systems, including family systems theory, cognitive-behavioural therapy and emotionally focused couple therapy.
+I have been a Psychologist (now retired), and I have also been a church Pastor (www.CapChurch.ca).
+In 2015, I retired as the Erb-Gullison Professor at Carey Theological College in marriage and family studies.

 • Erb-Gullison Professor of Marriage and Family Studies at Carey Theological College (UBC).